 Besides teaching, Barbara enjoys playing the piano and pipe organ and taking her weekly private piano lessons.
 She practices in the mornings before 3:00 pm and enjoys learning and playing new keyboard repertoire.

-On her free time, when not practicing organ, piano or harpsichord, she likes to jog and swim, be with her five Golden Retrievers, go to the mall, coffee places or shopping stores, listen to jazz and classical music, read, cook, write, dine out, travel and spend time with her close friends and family.
+On her free time, when not practicing organ, piano or harpsichord, she likes to jog and swim, be with her four Golden Retrievers, go to the mall, coffee places or shopping stores, listen to jazz and classical music, read, cook, write, dine out, travel and spend time with her close friends and family.

 Barbara’s previous teaching experience includes: